pengxiang-wang/continual-learning-arena-legacy/README.md

 Backbones are defined in [src/model/backbones/](src/model/backbones/).
 You can write them in the same way that torch.nn.Module does.

-Incremental head is the output module of continual learning.
+Incremental heads are the output module of continual learning.
 When new task arrives, it append new linear output heads for every class of new task.
 There are only two kind of incremental heads predefined in [src/model/heads/](src/model/heads/):
-- **HeadTIL**: for task incremental scenario.
+- **HeadsTIL**: for task incremental scenario.
 It outputs the logits of the classes of the given task only.
 Heads of different tasks are independent.
-- **HeadCIL**: for class incremental scenario.
+- **HeadsCIL**: for class incremental scenario.
 It outputs the logits of the classes of all of seen tasks.

 ### Write Continual Learning Approaches